BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 {{< /details >}}
 {{< details "# My works" >}}

+*Untitled couplets* -- October 2023

+>Somewhere inside, a voice he wimpers on,
+>"Bring back the soft of touch that long has gone..."
+>
+>What waste of blood to keep that louse around
+>&mdash; I'll take my heart to ready fertile ground.
+>
+>I peer upstream to tempt the river's way
+>When new soleil he shines and brings the day.
+>
+>My thrill it shimmers on the sandy cusp
+>Of virgin plain untouched by Sodom's rust.
+>
+>I'll feign defense of pangs that thrust me out
+>Beyond the surface dissipating shroud.
+>
+>With that, I rise above the tar that blinds
+>Before I've found the words for th'other side.

+*Limp* -- October 2023

+>As I ran by I saw you lying
+>limp along the sidewalk
+>Unforced serendipity
+>I didn't even watch the clock
+>
+>You seemed as well as one could seem
+>prostrate on the floor
+>Peaceful even, drowned amidst
+>the waves of foreign shore
+>
+>I wondered how you landed here
+>your wings a crumpled mess
+>A fall from sunlight's brazen stare
+>onto my path ingressed
+>
+>I lay my hand to light first flame
+>since summer's hibernation
+>But you've cooled your gaze to stone
+>and cast it in the ocean

 *A raven's lust* -- October 2023

 >A pressing matter of morning walks,